imdoug/Project2/README.md

 # AMORES Restaurant

-AMORES Restaurant is a web application to help restaurant owners to easily manipulate and manage a online delivery service.
+AMORES Restaurant is a web application to help restaurant owners to easily manipulate and manage an online ordering/delivery service.

 > ### As a visitor to the website you can:
 - check all the dishes available